Watching YouTube playlists on shuffle with MPV

 , is self-explanatory.
 We want the videos to play randomly. -

-file to youtube-dl.
+The second argument passes your browser cookies to yt-dlp.
 This is necessary in the case of a private playlist, which your “watch later” probably is.
-You can easily obtain that file using an extension for your browser.
-Then, replace${cookies_file}
+Replace

 The last argument is the playlist URL; in this case the watch later playlist.